Ulster Museum: Malone House fire

-The Ulster Museum's original collection of costume and textiles was almost completely destroyed in a fire following the 1976 bombing of Malone House in Belfast in November 1976, during the Troubles conflict.
+The Ulster Museum's original collection of costume and textiles was almost completely destroyed in a fire following the 1976 bombing of Malone House in Belfast in November 1976, during the Troubles.

 Malone House was a large house in a public country park and was the headquarters of the National Trust in Northern Ireland at the time.

 By Autumn 1976 the Ulster Museum's original costume and textile collection had been moved from unsuitable storage in the museum to Malone House.
 The museum held the top floor of the building which had been converted into costume and textile storage areas and a textile conservation workshop.

 On 11 November, gunmen gained entry to Malone House and planted two bombs, one on the ground floor and on the first floor.
 A five-minute warning was given, and everyone in the building was safely evacuated.
 Although some rooms on the ground floor were relatively unharmed, the costume and textile collection on the second floor collapsed on top of the fire and quickly perished.

 The collection included a collection of linen damask that was reckoned to be the best in the world after that of the Victoria and Albert Museum and the Rijksmuseum.
 Both Irish and Continental linens were represented.

 One of the earliest items of costume destroyed in the fire was a lady's jacket of around 1600 with well-preserved polychrome silk and silver thread embroidery.
-The original Ulster Museum costume collection had a good selection of 18th-century garments costume, most with local connections such as a Spitalfields silk robe and petticoat of c.1745 which had on the linen lining the stamp 'Sam Holmes – County Down'.
+The original Ulster Museum costume collection had a good selection of 18th-century garments costume, most with local connections such as a Spitalfields silk robe and petticoat of c.
+1745 which had on the linen lining the stamp 'Sam Holmes – County Down'.
 Specimens of ladies' dresses existed for almost every year from the end of the eighteenth century until the 1970s.
 There were gaps in the range of men's costume, the eighteenth century being one of the best represented periods.
 The lace collection was comprehensive but with a bias towards Irish manufacturers.
 Lace had been collected on a proper systematic basis for longer than any other category of costume or textiles.

 Among the few objects to survive were the museum's tapestries, which were still stored in the museum building at the time of the fire (the Pilgrimage to Mecca set by Paul Saunders, a Flemish 17th century verdure tapestry, an arabesque probably by Joshua Morris and a le Brocquy), the museum's large new jewellery collection, largely donated by the jewellery collector and historian, Anne Hull-Grundy, the Lennox Quilt – a highly embroidered signed and dated quilt of 1712 by Martha Lennox, and four 1950s and 1960s cocktail and evening dresses which were also on display.